libxsmm/libxsmm/README.md

   const int* flags, const int* prefetch);
 ```

 A variety of overloaded function signatures is provided allowing to omit arguments not deviating from the configured defaults.
 In C++, a type `libxsmm_mmfunction<type>` can be used to instantiate a functor rather than making a distinction for the numeric type in `libxsmm_?mmdispatch`.
-Similarly in Fortran, when calling the generic interface (`libxsmm_mmdispatch`) the given `LIBXSMM_?MMFUNCTION` is dispatched such that `libxsmm_call` can be used to actually perform the function call using the PROCEDURE POINTER wrapped by `LIBXSMM_?MMFUNCTION`.
+Similarly in FORTRAN, when calling the generic interface (`libxsmm_mmdispatch`) the given `LIBXSMM_?MMFUNCTION` is dispatched such that `libxsmm_call` can be used to actually perform the function call using the PROCEDURE POINTER wrapped by `LIBXSMM_?MMFUNCTION`.
 Beside of dispatching code, one can also call a specific kernel (e.g., `libxsmm_dmm_4_4_4`) using the prototype functions included for statically generated kernels.

 ## Build Instructions
 The build system relies on GNU Make (typically associated with the `make` command, but e.g. FreeBSD is calling it `gmake`).
 The build can be customized by using key&#8209;value pairs.
 Key&#8209;value pairs can be supplied in two ways: (1)&#160;after the "make" command, or (2)&#160;prior to the "make" command (`env`) which is effectively the same as exporting the key&#8209;value pair as an environment variable (`export`, or `setenv`).
 Of course both methods can be mixed, however the second method may requires to supply the `-e` flag.
 Please note that the CXX, CC, and FC keys are handled such that they are taken into account in any case.